 If we don’t know the answers, we can’t tell how big the scope was or how much time the development of a product took.
 But in answering these questions, we can identify the main factors that shape development timing.

-Key factors of a software project’s timing
+First, let’s highlight the key factors of a software project’s timing:

 - Product development purpose